Nicknificient/Music-Genre-Classification-ML/README.md

 - **Matplotlib & Seaborn**: Data visualization
 - **Jupyter Notebook**: Interactive development environment

+## K-means Clustering Analysis on Red Wine Quality Dataset

+In addition to the music genre classification, this project includes a K-means clustering analysis on the Red Wine Quality dataset to demonstrate clustering techniques.

+### Dataset Information

+The Red Wine Quality dataset contains physicochemical properties of red wine samples and their quality ratings.
+The dataset includes:
+- 1,599 samples of red wine
+- 11 chemical properties as features (such as acidity, sugar, pH, alcohol content)
+- Quality ratings on a scale of 0-10

+### Analysis Process

+The K-means clustering implementation follows these steps:

+1. **Data Preprocessing**
+   - Loading the red wine quality dataset
+   - Standardizing features to ensure equal contribution to clustering
+   - Exploring data distribution and correlations

+2. **Optimal Cluster Determination**
+   - Using the Elbow Method to identify the optimal number of clusters
+   - Calculating Silhouette Scores to validate clustering quality
+   - Visualizing results to determine the best k value

+3. **Cluster Analysis**
+   - Applying K-means with the optimal number of clusters
+   - Reducing dimensionality with PCA for visualization
+   - Plotting clusters and comparing with original quality ratings
+   - Analyzing feature importance for each cluster

+### Key Findings

+- Clusters reveal natural groupings in wine samples based on chemical properties
+- Visualization shows how these clusters relate to the original quality ratings
+- Analysis identifies which chemical properties most strongly influence cluster formation
+- Correlation patterns within clusters provide insights into quality determinants

+### Visualizations

+- PCA plots showing cluster distributions
+- Feature importance charts for each cluster
+- Quality distribution across clusters
+- Correlation heatmaps for each cluster

+This additional analysis demonstrates how unsupervised learning techniques can be used to discover hidden patterns in datasets without predefined classifications.
 ---

 This project was developed as part of a machine learning portfolio to demonstrate skills in data analysis, feature engineering, and classification algorithms.